 A number of potential solutions for a reference software implementation are being investigated in the group.
 These solutions focus on the integration of the ARF into an MPEG-I Scene Description scene and being able to create processing pipelines for the avatar described by the ARF in the Media Access Function in addition to processing timed animation streams.

-In addition, the group is working on defining an animation bitstream format to support efficient communication of animation data.
+In addition,the Avatar Representation Format (ARF) includes an animation bitstream format supporting efficient communication of animation data streams.

+The ARF animation stream format expresses time-varying animation parameters as a sequence of Avatar Animation Units (AAUs).
+Each AAU has a header and a payload, followed by optional padding to align the payload to a byte boundary, as illustrated in Figure 14.